viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 linkTitle: "Raspberry Pi Setup"
 weight: 15
 type: "docs"
-description: "A guide to imaging a Pi, installing viam-server and syncing the Pi with the Viam app."
+description: "A guide to imaging a Raspberry Pi to prepare it for viam-server installation."
 aliases:
     - /getting-started/rpi-setup/
     - /installation/rpi-setup/
 # SME: James
 ---

-## Prerequisites
+## Hardware requirements

 This tutorial requires the following hardware: